mcsrainbow/mcsrainbow.github.io/en/2022/01/notes-from-reading-pomodoro-technique-illustrated/index.md

 1. Choose a task to be accomplished
 2. Set a timer to 25 minutes
 3. Work on the task until the Pomodoro rings, then put a check on your sheet of paper
-4. Take a 5 minute break (marks the completion of one Pomodoro)
+4. Take a 5-minute break (marks the completion of one Pomodoro)
 5. Every 4 Pomodoros take a 15-30 minute longer break

 {{< image src="pomodoro_technique.png" alt="pomodoro_technique" width=1000 >}}

-PDCA is an iterative problem-solving process which represents Plan-Do-Check-Act.
+PDCA is an iterative problem-solving process that represents Plan-Do-Check-Act.

-+ Plan: Define the goals and processes need to deliver the expected results
++ Plan: Define the goals and processes needed to deliver the expected results
 + Do: Implement the process
 + Check: Measure the process and compare the results to the expected outcome in order to find discrepancies
 + Act: Analyze the discrepancies and try to understand the root cause of them